storyblok/custom-app-examples/README.md

 >
 > This template repository (`custom-app-examples`) is **deprecated** and no longer actively maintained or recommended.
 >
-> Please refer to the new central repository, **`storyblok/space-tool-plugins`**, for examples, boilerplates, and the standard approach to developing Tool Plugins (or Space Plugins) for Storyblok.
+> Please refer to the new central repository, **`storyblok/space-tool-plugins`**, for examples, boilerplates, and the standard approach to developing Space Plugins (or Tool Plugins) for Storyblok.
 This new location provides updated resources and represents the standard going forward.
 >
-> *   **➡️ New Tool Plugin projects should use the resources found in `storyblok/space-tool-plugins`.**
+> *   **➡️ New Space Plugin projects should use the resources found in `storyblok/space-tool-plugins`.**
 > *   **➡️ Existing projects based on this template should refer to `storyblok/space-tool-plugins` for updates and best practices.**
 >
 > Find the new resources here: